 - There are wider options for raising capital

-There are some disadvantages of a limited company, when compared to a sole trader or partnership, to be aware of:
+There are some disadvantages of a limited company, when compared to a sole trader or partnership:

 - There are additional reporting and filing requirements